-NOMINATION OF HISTORIC BUILDING, STRUCTURE, SITE, OR OBJECT PHILADELPHIA REGISTER OF HISTORIC PLACES PHILADELPHIA HISTORICAL COMMISSION SUBMIT ALL ATTACHED MATERIALS ON PAPER AND IN ELECTRONIC FORM (CD, EMAIL, FLASH DRIVE) ELECTRONIC FILES MUST BE WORD OR WORD COMPATIBLE 1.
+NOMINATION OF HISTORIC BUILDING, STRUCTURE, SITE, OR OBJECT PHILADELPHIA REGISTER OF HISTORIC PLACES PHILADELPHIA HISTORICAL COMMISSION Submit all attached materials on paper and in electronic form (cd, email, flash drive) Electronic files must be Word or Word compatible 1.
 Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 5001 Baltimore Avenue Postal code: 19143 2.
-Name of Historic Resource Historic Name: Saint Paul's Presbyterian Church Current/Common Name: Hickman Temple African Methodist Episcopal Church 3.
+Name of Historic Resource Historic Name: Saint Paul's Presbyterian Church; Hickman Temple African Methodist Episcopal Church Current/Common Name: Emmanuel Christian Church 3.
 TYPE OF HISTORIC RESOURCE ✓ Building 4.
 PROPERTY INFORMATION Condition: □ excellent □ good ☑ fair □ poor □ ruins Occupancy: ☑ occupied □ vacant □ under construction □ unknown Current use: Religious 5.
 BOUNDARY DESCRIPTION Please attach a narrative description and site/plot plan of the resource's boundaries.
 6. DESCRIPTION Please attach a narrative description and photographs of the resource's physical appearance, site, setting, and surroundings.
 7. SIGNIFICANCE Please attach a narrative Statement of Significance citing the Criteria for Designation the resource satisfies.
 Period of Significance (from year to year): from 1900 to 1906 Date(s) of construction and/or alteration: 1901, 1905 Architect, engineer, and/or designer: Isaac Pursell Builder, contractor, and/or artisan: Frank S. Riggs Original owner: Saint Paul's Presbyterian Church Other significant persons:

-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultu characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation or is associated with an event of importance to the history of the City, Commonwealth or Nation or is associated with an event of importance to the history of the City, Commonwealth or Nation or Nation or is associated with an event of importance to the history of the City, Commonwealth or Nation or Nation on or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specime (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose has significantly influenced the historical, architectural, economic, social, or cultural develop the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a signifi innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserve according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the communit work pment of cant d ed and 8.
-MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
-9. NOMINATOR Organization University City Historical Society Date April 18, 2021 Name with Title George Poulin, President/Kelly E. Wiles, Board Member Email kelly.e.wiles@gmail.com/gpoulin@strada Street Address PO Box 31927 Telephone 215-219-4034 City, State, and Postal Code Philadelphia, PA 19104 Nominator □ is allc.com PHC Use Only Date of Receipt: 19 April 2021 ✓ Correct-Complete □ Incorrect-Incomplete Date: 29 April 2021 Date of Notice Issuance: 30 April 2021 Property Owner at Time of Notice: Name: Philadelphia Annual Conference of the African Methodist Episcopal Church Address: 3801 Market St. - - City: Philadelphia State: PA Postal Code: 19104 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Historical Commission: Date of Final Action: Designated Rejected 12/7/18
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; (b) Is associated with an event of importance to the history of the City, Commonwealth of Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
+9. NOMINATOR Organization University City Historical Society (UCH Name with Title UCHS Board of Directors Street Address PO Box 31927 City, State, and Postal Code Philadelphia, PA 19104 Nominator □ is ☑ is not the property owner.
+Email_info@uchs.net Telephone_215-387-3019 PHC Use OnLy Date of Receipt: November 21, 2022 1 ✓ Correct-Complete ☐ Incorrect-Incomplete Date of Notice Issuance: April 21, 2023 Property Owner at Time of Notice: Name: Emmanuel Christian Center, Inc. Date: December 29, 2022 Address: 5913 Chestnut St. City: Philadelphia State: PA Postal Code: 19139 Date(s) Reviewed by the Committee on Historic Designat tion:May 24, 2023 Date(s) Reviewed by the Historical Commission:June 9 Date of Final Action: June 9, 2023 ), 2023 X Designated Rejected 12/7/18